 Effect of Prosulfocarb on ryegrass (Lolium rigidum Gaud.) resistant to ALS and ACCase-inhibiting herbicides

 Ryegrass (Lolium rigidum Gaud.) developed resistance to Acetolactate Synthase (ALS) and Acetyl-CoA Carboxylase (ACCase) inhibiting herbicides.
-The objective is to evaluate the effect of the active substance 'Prosulfocarb', sprayed, in post-sowing preemergence, at different doses and associated with S-metolachlor.
-Therefore, to evaluate its effect on ryegrass resistant to the registered rate (3200 g ha-1) and according to the stages of application (SAP1: 1 day after sowing of wheat, SAP2: 7 days after sowing and SAP3: 2 to 3 leaves after emergence).
-To study the effect of Prosulfocarb and post-emergence herbicides on the yield of durum wheat and its components.
-To meet these objectives, field trials were installed in northern Tunisia (Mateur/Bizerte), with a Randomized Complete Bloc Design (RCBD).
-The evaluation was carried out over 3 successive seasons (2012/13 to 2014/15).
-The data collected are the subject of the analysis of variance (ANOVA).
-The results revealed that the efficacy of prosulfocarb changes with increasing application rates.
+The objective is to evaluate the effect of the active substance ‘Prosulfocarb’, sprayed in post-sowing preemergence at different rates and associated with S-metolachlor on ryegrass resistant to registered rate (3200 g ha-1) and according to the stages of application (SAP1: 1 day after sowing of wheat, SAP2: 7 days after sowing and SAP3: 2 to 3 leaves after emergence).
+The study also evaluated the effect of Prosulfocarb and post-emergence herbicides on durum wheat yield and its components.
+To meet these objectives, field trials were carried out in northern Tunisia (Mateur/Bizerte), with a Randomized Complete Bloc Design (RCBD).
+The evaluation was carried out over three successive seasons (2012/13 to 2014/15).
+The results revealed that the efficacy of prosulfocarb improved with increasing application rate.
 The S-metolachlor favored the improvement of prosulfocarb efficacy by 6 to 15%.
-The results also showed that the efficacy of prosulfocarb was better in the first two stages of the application (SAP1 and SAP2) and low in application after emergence (SAP3).
-Prosulfocarb allowed a gain of 7.3% in the yield of durum wheat.
-The ryegrass infestation (92.5 plants / m²) affected the number of grains per spike and slightly affected the PMG of durum wheat and caused yield losses that can reach 39%.
+Results also showed that the efficacy of prosulfocarb was better in the first two growth stages of the application (SAP1 and SAP2) and low when applied after emergence (SAP3).
+Prosulfocarb allowed a gain of 7.3% of durum wheat yield.
+The ryegrass infestation (92.5 plants/m²) affected the number of grains per spike and caused durum wheat yield losses of up to 39%.

-Key words: Herbicide, Loss, Prosulfocarb, Ryegrass, Yield, Resistance, Tunisia.
+Key words: Herbicide, yield loss, Prosulfocarb, Ryegrass, Resistance, Tunisia.